guitarrapc/git-shallow-clone-orb/README.md

     * master-patch.v1.1.1

 > NOTE: `orb-tools/dev-promote-prod` cleanup-tags is set to true to remove `master.*` tags on publish orb to the production.
+* Ingration test will failed until PR opened or merged to master.

+> enabled `Only build pull request` option.

 ## Basic orb setup